 Go All-In on a trip to Macau

-If you enjoy Vegas, you’ll love Macau, which is known as the “Las Vegas of Asia.”
+If you enjoy a vacation to Vegas, undoubtedly, you will love Macau.
+Which is known as the “Las Vegas of Asia.”

-This little but amazing city is located on a narrow peninsula in China’s southern coastal area, approximately 37 miles west of Hong Kong.
+This little, albeit amazing city is located on a narrow peninsula in China’s southern coastal area.
+It is approximately 37 miles west of Hong Kong.
 It has a reputation for having beautiful world-class casinos, attracting American professional poker players like Daniel Cates and Phil Ivey.
-But gaming is only one small part of the attraction – the fascinating town has so much more to offer.
+However, gaming is only one small part of the attraction – the fascinating town has so much more to offer.

 If you’re ready for a trip to Macau, here are some tips to help you get an all-in experience.